EverlyWell/react-challenge/readme.md

 - There should be a search bar allowing users to search for a recipe
   - Search button on mobile in the bottom right corner of the screen - which should open a search window with the keyboard
 - The search results will be displayed where the random recipes were displayed

+#### Bonus (optional)

+We would prefer you spent as much time focusing on performance and accessibility as possible, but if you finish early here are some options for "bonus points".

+- Add a share button on the modal page to "Tweet" the recipe
 - The results should be paginated with 5 results displaying at a time
 - Add a 'Heart' icon in the modal for a recipe
   - The heart icon should 'favorite' this recipe
   - Store this data in the users browser
 - If any favorited recipes are detected in the browser, add a button on the home page that shows a list of these recipes

-#### Bonus

-- Add a share button on the modal page to "Tweet" the recipe

 ### Submission